 Another practice which we have found both enjoyable and beneficial to students is the so-called "flipped classroom" approach to homework and class time.
 In our courses, the student at home studies a series of videos and articles explaining the essentials of the grammar, aided by a vocabulary builder; in class, the instructor fields questions, leads the students through writing exercises, and has the time to focus on the finer points of grammar, usage, and vocabulary.
 In essence, the students do ‘homework’ with the instructor, where they receive immediate correction and explanations in the live classroom, making time with the instructor more valuable to the students.

-Behind all of our methods and decisions, the aim of the Davenant Language Institute is to equip our students to experience and master a fully-fledged language, not merely a set of grammar rules and lexicon entries—and to have a blast doing it!
+Behind all of our methods and decisions, the aim of Davenant Hall is to equip our students to experience and master a fully-fledged language, not merely a set of grammar rules and lexicon entries—and to have a blast doing it!
 We are excited to offer this not only to our growing number of students but also within our growing number of languages.